volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 *Immutable*

-[Dayjs](https://github.com/iamkun/dayjs) is a minimalist JavaScript library that parses, validates, manipulates, and displays dates and times for modern browsers with a largely Moment.js-compatible API.
+[Dayjs](https://github.com/iamkun/dayjs) is a minimalist JavaScript library that parses, validates, manipulates, and displays date and time information for modern browsers using a largely MomentJS-compatible API.

-If you are used to working with Moment and want to get out quickly, Dayjs can be the best option to start with.
+If you are used to working with MomentJS and want to get out quickly, dayjs may be the best option to start with.

-Example of adding one day to today's date:
+Example of adding a day to today's date:

 ```javascript
 import dayjs from "dayjs";